SifisLeventakis/PINN-Navier-Stokes/README.md

 For the boundaries, we enforce the no-slip and lid-driven conditions at 1000 points and the boundary loss is as follows:
 $$L_{bc} = \frac{1}{N_b} \sum_{j=1}^{N_b} \left( |u_j - u_{target}|^2 + |v_j - v_{target}|^2 \right)$$

+After trial and error below is the final setup of this study:
+* **Neural network depth: 5